box-community/sample-video-skills/README.md

 # Box Skills Samples: Custom Skills for Processing Video Files

 This repository will contains community created Box Skills samples for processing **video files** on Box.
 Box supports [the following video formats](https://community.box.com/t5/How-to-Guides-for-Managing/File-Types-and-Fonts-Supported-in-Box-Content-Preview/ta-p/327#Type_VideoFiles) to directly load and play in Box preview.

-> Samples pending
+* [Microsoft Azure Video Faces, Transcript and Topics Extraction](microsoft-azure-faces-transcript-topics-detection) - Uses the [Micrsoft Azure Media Services](https://docs.microsoft.com/en-us/azure/media-services/latest/analyzing-video-audio-files-concept) to extract Faces, Topics, and Transcripts from video files and write it back to Box as metadata on the file, as well show as close caption on the video itself.

 ## What are Box Skills?